 Nodes are used to host graphical objects (paths or controls) that can be arranged and manipulated on a diagram page.

-Relationship between two nodes is represented using a Connector.
+The relationship between two nodes is represented using a connector.
 Multiple instances of nodes and connectors form a diagram.
 Some of the key features are listed below.

 Different types of segments are available to connect between objects.

 Bridging is a visual indication of overlapping between two connectors.

-Orthogonal connectors take a smart path that avoids overlapping with nodes to which it is connected to.
+Orthogonal connectors take a smart path that avoids overlapping with nodes to which they are connected.

 Arrows or decorators at the edges of connectors are used to represent relationships between nodes.

 The corner radius can be specified for edges in connectors.

 Ports are specific points in a node to which a connector can be connected.